RustyTeen/frontendWebBoilerplate/README.md

-# A Basic HTML, CSS and JS template
+# A Basic HTML, CSS and JS boilerplate

 Free to use for any purpose